Mongolian Beef

 This post may contain affiliate links.
 Read my full disclosure policy.

-Mongolian beef is a popular Chinese-American restaurant dish that consists of tender, crispy beef in a savory-sweet brown sauce.
+Mongolian beef is a Chinese-American takeout classic made with tender, crispy beef tossed in a savory-sweet brown sauce.
 This version comes from The Woks of Life, written by Bill, Judy, Kaitlin, and Sarah Leung, the family behind the popular Woks of Life blog.
-I’m a big fan of the cookbook and the blog, both of which are excellent resources for anyone interested in learning more about Chinese cooking.
+I’m a big fan of the cookbook and the blog—they’re excellent resources for anyone interested in learning more about Chinese cooking.

-To prepare the dish, thinly sliced flank steak is first “velveted” or tenderized by marinating it in a mixture that includes baking soda, before being coated in cornstarch.
-The beef is then shallow-fried in a wok or skillet until crispy, and tossed in a flavorful brown sauce made with soy sauce, brown sugar, garlic, ginger, and scallions.
-Served over steamed rice, the dish is a huge family-pleaser and every bit as good as the Mongolian beef served at your favorite Chinese restaurant.
+The dish starts with thinly sliced flank steak, which is “velveted”—a technique that involves marinating the beef in a mixture that includes baking soda to tenderize it—then coated in cornstarch.
+The beef is shallow-fried in a wok or skillet until golden and crispy, then tossed in a flavorful sauce made with soy sauce, brown sugar, garlic, ginger, and scallions.
+Served over steamed rice, it’s a total family-pleaser—and every bit as good as the Mongolian beef you’d get at your favorite Chinese restaurant.

 What You’ll Need To Make Mongolian Beef

-- Soy sauce: Two kinds are called for: regular and dark soy sauce.
-Dark soy sauce is saltier, sweeter, and a bit thicker than regular soy sauce.
-It used to flavor dishes and also darken the color of sauces, and you only need a small amount.
-You can find it at Asian markets or online.
-If you don’t have any, you can simply omit it but your dish will be lighter in color.
-Alternatively, you can make a substitute by combining 2 teaspoons soy sauce, 1/2 teaspoon molasses, and 1/8 teaspoon sugar.
+- Soy Sauce (Regular and Dark): Regular soy sauce brings classic salty, umami flavor, while dark soy sauce is thicker, a little sweeter, and gives the sauce a deeper color.
+You can find dark soy sauce at Asian markets or online.
+If you don’t have any, you can leave it out (but your dish will be lighter in color), or you can make a quick swap by combining 2 teaspoons soy sauce, 1/2 teaspoon molasses, and 1/8 teaspoon sugar.

-- Baking soda: Used in Chinese cooking as a meat tenderizer.
-When mixed with water, baking soda creates an alkaline solution that can break down the tough fibers in meat, making it more tender.
-The process of using baking soda to tenderize meat is known as “velveting.”
+- Baking soda: A secret to making super tender beef.
+When mixed with water, baking soda creates an alkaline solution that can break down the tough fibers in meat—a technique often used in Chinese cooking called “velveting.”

 - Jump to the printable recipe for precise measurements